tanepiper/svelte-formula/README.md

 Beaker also provides methods for setting, adding and removing items from the in-built stores, when can be used with Svelte's `{#each}{/each}` blocks to create a re-usable template in the component

 With this you can build applications such as multi-row editable tables or lists.
+See the [documentation](https://formula.svelte.codes/docs/groups/beaker) for more details and examples.